Headache

 What it is

 A headache refers to pain or discomfort perceived in the head, face, scalp, or upper neck.
-It is a symptom rather than a condition on its own, and the quality of the sensation — dull, sharp, pulsing, band-like — can vary considerably even within the same individual over time.
+It is a symptom rather than a condition on its own, and the quality of the sensation — dull, sharp, pulsing, or band-like — can vary considerably even within the same person over time.
+The brain tissue itself does not sense pain; headaches arise from the pain-sensitive structures around it, including blood vessels, muscles, and nerves of the head and neck.

 Commonly discussed drivers

-Headaches are commonly discussed in relation to stress, sleep disruption, dehydration, muscle tension, sensory overload, missed meals, and environmental factors such as weather shifts or strong odors.
-Some people notice consistent patterns tied to specific contexts, while others describe episodes that seem to arrive without an identifiable trigger.
-The diversity of reported triggers makes headache one of the more individually variable symptoms.
+Headaches are commonly linked with stress, disrupted or insufficient sleep, dehydration, skipped meals, sustained muscle tension, eye strain from screens, and sensory factors such as bright light, loud noise, strong odors, or weather shifts.
+Some people notice consistent patterns tied to specific circumstances, while others describe episodes that seem to arrive without an identifiable trigger.
+The mix of triggers often differs by headache type, which is one reason the same advice does not suit everyone.

 Conventional context

-In conventional health contexts, headaches are often categorized by pattern — for example, tension-type patterns, migraine patterns, or cluster patterns — and by whether they occur occasionally or recurrently.
-Clinical documentation typically focuses on frequency, duration, intensity, location, and any associated symptoms such as nausea or visual disturbance.
+In conventional health contexts, headaches are usually categorized by pattern — tension-type, migraine, and cluster among them — and by whether they occur occasionally or recurrently.
+Diagnosis is typically based on history and symptom pattern rather than imaging or laboratory tests.
+Clinical documentation tends to focus on frequency, duration, intensity, location, and any associated symptoms such as nausea or visual change, since these details help separate one pattern from another.

 Complementary & traditional approaches (educational)